johnhearn/quantum_computing_workshop/01 - Introduction to the Qubit/content.md

 It shouldn't be necessary to explain to programmers what a *bit* of information is.
 It's a concept so fundamental to computing that, if anything, it's taken almost for granted in modern day programming.

-We often forget that in the earliest computers each bits of information was represented using a clunky, power-hungry vacuum tube.
+We often forget that in the earliest computers each bit of information was represented using a clunky, power-hungry vacuum tube.
 Computing in those days was inefficient and error-prone.
-Vacuuum tubes were replaced by individual transistors which were miniturised over time and then packed into integrated circuits which are the processors of today's laptops and smartphones.
+Vacuuum tubes were replaced by individual transistors which were miniaturised over time and then packed into integrated circuits which are the processors of today's laptops and smartphones.

 To understand the world of quantum computing we'll need to return again to the level of individual bits.
-Do not be fooled, however, into thinking that this is a step backwards, in fact we'll see that the strange world of quantum mechanics brings immense benefits and can even produce results that traditional, or *classical*, bits cannot.
+Do not be fooled, however, into thinking that this is a step backwards, in fact we'll see that the strange world of quantum mechanics brings immense benefits and can even produce results that traditional or *classical* bits cannot.

 When we consider single bits, we are used to seeing them represented in different ways: 1/0, true/false or maybe even on/off.
 The possible values are called *states*, that is, an "on" state or an "off" state, etc. This representation can be pictured geometrically, namely as an arrow pointing up from some origin to represent the `true` state or an arrow pointing down from the same origin to represent the `false` state.